Thegeekcoder182/assignment-repo/Wordpress_Assingment/readme.md

 Getting Set Up

 Prerequisites
 Before we set sail, make sure you have Docker installed on your computer.
 It's your ticket to the world of containers.

+You can find docker desktop at this link: https://www.docker.com/products/docker-desktop/

 Ready to Set Sail
-Docking Our Ship: We're going to start by grabbing a copy of this project and setting up our environment.
 Run this command to clone the project to your local machine (replace <repository-url> with the repository URL): git clone {repository-url}

 Now navigate to the project directory:cd {project-directory}

 Sailing into Docker Waters:
-It's time to embark on our Docker adventure:
-Setting Sail: We'll fire up our WordPress ship and database.
-Run this command to build the Docker images and set sail with our containers:docker-compose up --build Now, open your web browser and steer it to http://localhost:8000.
-You've arrived at your very own WordPress island.
+Run this command to build the Docker images and set sail with our containers: docker-compose up --build

+Edit: To use the above command you need to use your previously created wordpress image and set up the directry and all other neceserry information inside the docker-compose.yaml file.
+Refer to this document for reference: https://docs.docker.com/compose/

+Now, open your web browser and steer it to http://localhost:8000.

+You've now arrived at your very own WordPress island.

 Optimizing the Heart of WordPress: